ajadityajoshi/Hacktober-fest-contributions/README.md

 ## About The Project

-This is an effort to collect all our important Java algorithms important for Interview Preparation.
-This Repo is made with contribution of several students who are learning programming and preparing for job interviews.
+This is an effort to collect all our important Java, Python, C++ algorithms important for Jobs, exams , and Interview Preparation.
+This Repository is made by contribution of several students who are learning programming and preparing for job interviews.Please feel free to open and issue and also contribute to the repository.
 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- CONTRIBUTING -->